 Okay, okay, I know this sounds outlandish, but seriously, it was delicious!

-After breakfast, I met up with Elizabeth White from WTVM News.
-She was kind enough to drive from Columbus to Auburn to film me cook up my lunch.
-Lunch was pretty easy to make.
-A splash of olive oil, a handful of crickets, topped with garlic powder and salt.
-Allen Henry from WSFA News in Montgomery also came to film me.
-I think he and Elizabeth were both a little squeamish at the thought of eating bugs so unfortunately, I was alone in sampling lunch.
-After filming was finished, I headed to the student center to get some rice pilaf and grilled veggies to supplement my crickets.
-The student center is a very busy building on campus so a lot of people got a good look at my meal.
-You can imagine I got some pretty weird looks.
-As I was wrapping up my lunch, I ran into my old pal Buddy (yeah, his name is buddy).
-He had no idea that I was eating bugs so I gave him the rundown and offered him some crickets.
+After my delightful breakfast, I met up with none other than Elizabeth White.
+She’s from WTVM News.
+She gave me a lift from Columbus to Auburn and the cameras started rolling to watch what I would cook up for lunch.
+All in all, Lunch was pretty easy.
+Just a quick splash of olive oil, a small handful of crickets, and then I topped them off with some garlic and salt.
+Wow!
+Allen Henry, from the other station in Montgomery, WSFA News, also was with the film crew.
+Apparently, my private news team was squeamish when it came to eating bugs so sadly, I had to eat my lunch all alone.
+After the filming was done, I went over to the student center to dine on some rice pilaf and some grilled veggies to help supplement my unusual lunch.
+The student center is pretty busy so a lot of people took a long hard look at my delicious meal.
+As you can imagine, I got some odd looks here and there.
+When I was finishing up with my lunch, I saw my old friend Buddy (poor guy, that’s his real name).
+He didn’t have a clue about my new dining treats so I gave him the low down on what I liked and why and of course, I offered him some crickets to eat as well.